-I asked how he envisioned his personal climbing when he has taken a step back from super-difficult sport climbing.
-I could be wrong, but after being the best sport climber in the world for 15+ years, I don’t think he will want to keep finding, cleaning, bolting and projecting lines if he is no longer pushing the limits of possibility.
+So, I asked how he envisioned his personal climbing when he has taken a step back from super-difficult sport climbing.
+I could be wrong, but after being the best sports climber in the world for 15+ years, I don’t think he will want to keep finding, cleaning, bolting, and projecting lines if he is no longer pushing the limits of possibility.
 Maybe he will cruise some of those classic 5.13s he’s been missing out on.
 Or maybe he’ll take up trad climbing and fall in love with high altitude multi-pitch routes.
 Maybe he’ll just give it up.

 So I mentioned to him that I had seen the above picture of him trad climbing on Center Route and asked how he envisioned his future climbing if he might enjoy the easier classics.
 He responded that he’s psyched about traditional climbing but he didn’t detail any specific ideas or vision for the future.
 Regardless of his theoretical distant future climbing endeavors, it is obvious from his slideshow that he still has much to accomplish in the present tense.
 I look forward to witnessing how he will continue to shape the ever-malleable possible.

 Note: this text was originally published by Adam S. on an earlier version of this site.